Wardrobe of Mary, Queen of Scots: Mary's execution

 During the investigations into the Babington Plot, the code breaker Thomas Phelippes interviewed Mary's two secretaries, Gilbert Curle and Claude Nau, and Jérôme Pasquier, groom of the chamber and master of Mary's wardrobe, in the Tower of London.
 Pasquier's role included buying cloth in London for the livery clothes of the household.
 He confessed to writing and deciphering coded letters for Mary, and had written a letter asking the French ambassador to seek a pardon for the plotter Francis Throckmorton.

 Adam Blackwood wrote an account of the execution and her clothing.
 He said that Mary's veil, which reached the ground, was one usually worn on solemn occasions, or for important audiences.
+An English account mentions she was attired "in a gowne of black sattyn embroydered with a French kind of embroydery of black velvett, her hair seemly trussed up with a vayle of white laund, which covered her head and all her other apparel down to the foote".

 A narrative of Mary's execution by "R. W.", Robert Wingfield, mentions her costume as she left her bedchamber; "her borrowed hair" a wig, and on her head she had a dressing of lawn edged with bone lace, a pomander chain and an "Agnus Dei" about her neck, a Crucifix in her hand, a pair of beads (a rosary) at her girdle, with a golden cross at the end of them.
 She had a veil of lawn fastened to her caul bowed out with wire, and edged round about with bone lace.
 Her gown was of black satin painted, with a train and long sleeves to the ground, with acorn-shaped buttons of jet and pearl.
 She had short or half sleeves of black satin, over a pair of sleeves of purple velvet.
 Her kirtle was of figured black satin, her petticoat upperbody unlaced in the back of crimson satin, and her petticoat skirt of crimson velvet, her shoes of Spanish leather with the rough side outward, a pair of green silk garters, her nether stockings of worsted were coloured watchet (sky blue), clocked with silver, and edged on the tops with silver, and next by her leg, a pair of white Jersey hose.
+An anonymous history of Mary calls her costume "matronlike and very modest".